lambdamusic/xtm-docs/README.md

 Just an idea, but feel free to get in touch if you're willing to improve/extend it.

+## Changelog

+### March 7, 2022

+* improved search
+* improve code extraction with comments before functions

+### December 13, 2021

+* adding site search in front end
+* reorg urls
+  * make a unique URL for function index (both custom and not)
+  * make list pages functions list
+  * updated fundetails so that it takes '.html' version of pages

 ## Links

 * http://extempore.moso.com.au/